AML14/tratto/experiment/README.md

 ----

-First, check that all requirements in [Section 1.1](#11-requirements) have been complete.
+First, check that all steps in [Section 1.1](#1-setup) have been complete.
 Then, to perform an experiment, run the command:

   ```shell
   bash experiment.sh [tog_name] [fully_qualified_class_name] [source_path] [binary_path] {[jar_path]}